Sereno1710/feup-lbaw/wiki/er.md

 Figure 3: SoundSello's home page

 1. Link to the home page.
-2. Links to a page to deposit money into the user account (left), submit an auction into the platform (middle) and view all auctions available (right).
+2. Link to a page with active auctions.
-3. Link to the user profile.
+3. Buttons for the visitor to sign up or sign in.
 4. Footer that contains all the links to "About Us", FAQ, Contacts, Terms of Use and Privacy Policy
 5. Breadcrumbs to help the user navigate.
 6. Search bar to help the user find auctions and other users.